skanjo/samer.kanjo.net/src/reference/terminal/jq.md

 ## General Usage

 ### Pretty Print
 Reformat the content of a file to include uniform indentation and new lines to make the JSON content easier to read.
+The `.` is the identity filter which produces the input as output and unchanged.
+By default `jq` pretty prints output so this is a convenient way to pretty print ant content.

 Assume the following is the ugly content of the file `example.json`: